The Big Game Battle of the Brands

 The big game is bigger than a game.
-It is, at the least, cultural significant.
-Mostly, it’s a competition larger than the two teams actually playing the game.
+It is, at the least, culturally significant.
+Mostly, it’s a competition larger than the two teams actually playing the big game.
 Football’s biggest stage is shared with competing brands who pay big money for the rare opportunity of your undivided attention.

 The 52nd edition featured a myriad of tricks and trends that signify a shift in brand spending and strategy on the big game.

 Brands Buying Multiple Spots

 We now know the big game was a Tide ad.
 Masterfully done, Tide was able to take over the entire event with a few spots that left you thinking any commercial could be a Tide ad.
 This was a strategic insight that paid off and I would bet on a sales increase in the months proceeding.

 Anheuser-Busch is always a big player, buying up multiple spots for various brand properties under their umbrella.
 It was another strong showing from the beer king, who are undeniably part of the big game fabric as much a sectional sofa at your viewing party.
 Some analysts say the return for Anheuser-Busch outweighs the exorbitant cost.

 With the exception of Dodge and Blacture, brands stayed away from political and social issues – a notable alteration from last year’s show piece.
 In terms of approval ratings, the move was successful.
 In this way, brands kept in the spirit of the big game, choosing to mostly keep it light and playful.